 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

-In our Human Rights Charter, we acknowledge our responsibility to uphold and protect human rights and are constantly working to integrate human rights due diligence into our processes.
+In our Human Rights Charter, we acknowledge our responsibility to uphold and protect human rights and are constantly working to integrate human rights into our processes.
 Our dedication to appropriate and fair labor standards is a fundamental component of this responsibility.
 We expect our suppliers and service providers to comply with social standards that are primarily derived from the core labor standards of the International Labour Organization (ILO) and the United Nations Global Compact.
 We also maximize resource efficiency in our water and waste management practices and product development activities, in a bid to promote sustainable economic growth.

 Target 8.4: Improve progressively, through 2030, global resource efficiency in consumption and production and endeavor to decouple economic growth from environmental degradation, in accordance with the 10-year framework of programs on sustainable consumption and production, with developed countries taking the lead.